arif-md/rap-infra/README.md

 **What happens during `azd up`:**
 1. **Pre-provision hooks run automatically**:
-   - `resolve-images.ps1`/`.sh` - Validates/resolves container images from ACR (auto-recovery for stale digests)
+   - `resolve-images.ps1`/`.sh` - Validates/resolves container images from ACR (auto-recovery for sta- Where it's used: `.github/workflows/promote-frontend.yaml` and `.github/workflows/promote-backend.yaml` in the `prepare-and-notify` job.
+If the secret is not provided, the workflow falls back to the default token (which usually cannot read a different private repo), and the commit table may be empty—though the compare link will still work for authorized viewers.e digests)
    - `ensure-acr.ps1`/`.sh` - Ensures Azure Container Registry exists
 2. **Bicep deployment executes** with resolved images
 3. **Services are provisioned** to Azure Container Apps